atrisovic/weather-panel.github.io/tutorial-content/content/reduced-form-specification.md

 ### *Humidity*

-There are mainly three metrics for humidity measurements: absolute, relative (often "RH"), and specific (very similar to absolute).
+There are mainly three metrics for humidity measurements: absolute, relative (often "RH"), and specific.
 Absolute humidity describes the water content of air, expressed in grams per cubic meter or grams per kilogram.
 Relative humidity is defined as a percentage relative to a maximum humidity value for a given temperature.
-Specific humidity is the ratio of water vapor mass to total moist air parcel mass.
+Specific humidity, which is very similar to absolute humidity, is the ratio of water vapor mass to total moist air parcel mass.
 Human (and animal) bodies rely on evaporative cooling to regulate temperature in hot weather, the effectiveness of which depends on how much more moisture the atmosphere can currently hold (1 - RH).
 As a result, various temperature-humidity metrics have been developed to estimate "apparent" temperature, i.e. the temperature the current weather "feels like":

 1. **Wet-Bulb Temperature (WBT)**: the temperature read by a thermometer covered in water-soaked cloth (wet-bulb thermometer) over which air is passed.
 Gives the lowest temperature that can be reached under current conditions by evaporative cooling only.
 Equals air temperature at 100% relative humidity, and is lower at lower humidity.
 2. **Wet-Bulb Globe Temperature (WBGT)**: a weighted index that combines WBT with measures of the impact of direct radiative transfer (e.g. sunlight).